The #1 Reason people hesitate to cut the cord is because they think they won’t be able to watch sports without cable or satellite TV.

 As far as over-the-air television goes; you can catch 34 regular-season Major League Soccer (MLS) games, two MLS playoff games, and the MLS All-Star Game on Univision’s UniMás station.
 NBC will also broadcast three regular-season MLS games and two MLS playoff games.

-Then there’s FuboTV, which costs $7 a month.
-For that, you can watch live and on-demand matches from the LFP, LIGUE 1, SERIE A, BUNDESLIGA, & the LIGA Portugal league.
-Also access Live Soccer Channels like beIN Sports, GOLTV, ENFICATV, FUBO TV Network, & the Daily Football Report.
+Then there’s FuboTV, which costs $40 a month to start (7-day free trial).
+When it comes to soccer, no other streaming service comes close to matching fuboTV’s coverage.
+You can watch live and on-demand matches from the LFP, LIGUE 1, SERIE A, BUNDESLIGA, Champions League, UEFA, & the LIGA Portugal league to name just a few.
+Also access Live Soccer Channels like beIN Sports, NBCSN, GOLTV, ENFICATV, FUBOTV Network, FOX Sports, the Daily Football Report, and a whole lot more.
+It’s without a doubt the best way to keep up with US and international soccer.

 Next, there’s MLS Live; which shows you every out-of-market Major League Soccer game.
-It’s cost’s $65 a year and it comes with some DVR-like features.
-Blackout rules still apply, but they most only pertain to games that air on ESPN, ESPN2, NBC, NBCSN, and UniMas; and those games are made available 48 hours afterward.
+It cost around $65 a year and it comes with some DVR-like features.
+Blackout rules still apply, but they mostly only pertain to games that air on ESPN, ESPN2, NBC, NBCSN, and UniMas; and those games are made available 48 hours afterward.

-If American soccer is not your style and you’re looking for more European matches, then Fox’s Soccer 2 Go is perfect for you.
-For $19.99 a month or $150 a season, you can get access to over 1,200 soccer matches from around the world.
+If American soccer is not your style and you’re looking for more European matches, then Fox’s Soccer Match Pass is perfect for you.
+For $19.99 a month or $140 a season, you can get access to over 1,200 soccer matches from around the world.

 You get access to the following leagues: UEFA Champions League, UEFA Europa League, UEFA European Qualifiers, FA Cup Scottish Premier League, Scottish Championship, England Home Internationals, Hyundai A-League, CONCACAF Champions League, CONCACAF Women’s World Cup Qualifiers, CONCACAF U17,s and U20s CONCACAF Gold Cup.